 - Onomatopoeia work hardest in short bursts — a single

-KA-CHUNK!— feel free to reshape the copied output. - For language learners, grouping by sound type helps connect the spelling to the noise it represents.
+KA-CHUNK!,SPLAT!) signals a distinct sound effect rather than narration. - For language learners, grouping by sound type helps connect spelling to the noise it represents, making the vocabulary more memorable.